roseofgold/slim-blog/README.md

 - [ ] Add/Edit page to post new blog or edit existing
 - [ ] Anonymous user can post comment to page
 - [ ] Blog model has list of entries
-- [ ] Comments modle has list of comments
+- [ ] Comments model has list of comments
-- [ ] PDO connect to the database
+- [x] PDO connect to the database
 - [ ] PDO retrieves blog entries
 - [ ] PDO adds new blog entries
 - [ ] PDO deletes blog entries (Bonus)